What Is Block-Level Backup?

 Purge and Block-Level Backup

 Backup Wizard allows you to setup purge options.
-You can set up an expiration period for each version of file and specify number of versions to keep on storage.
+You can set up an expiration period for each version of the file and specify the number of versions to keep on storage.
 These purge options can be used mutually.

 Block-level backup creates modified blocks - “diffs” related to a full copy of a file, without the full copy diffs won’t be of any use.
 That is a reason why Purge feature takes effect only when you have two or more full copies - if you have just one full copy of a file purge won’t work.
 Any full or diff is considered as a version.
 However, a diff can't be purged if the related full still exists and also full can't be purged if there are diffs related to it.